+Applied Wasic Track, Choral and Vocal Studies Track, or the Wasic Compos SEMESTER

+Core Study COURSE NUMBER AND TITLE HOURS

+MUS 225: Intermediate Musicianship 4

+Musicianship MUS 226: Intermediate Musicianship II 4

+Core MUS 325: Advanced Musicianship I 4

+Core MUS 326: Advanced Musicianship II 4

+Music History Core Two semesters of MUS 318: Great Works 8 credits

+APMU 243: Piano Skills I

+APMU 244: Piano Skills II 4

+Piano Skills Core OR 4

+Two Semesters of APMU 141 or 241: Applied Piano

+Performance 6 Credits of APMU 221, 231, 241, 251 (3 semesters)

+Studies Core 6 Credits of APMU 321, 331, 341, 351 (3 semesters) 14

+Studies Core 2 Credits of APMU 421, 431, 441, 451 (1 semester)

+Students will choose one of the following tracks to develop a specialization in an

+area of their choice:

+Specialization 22 credits

-Core Study COURSE NUMBER AND TITLE SEMESTER HOURS MUS 225: Intermediate Musicianship 4 Musicianship MUS 226: Intermediate Musicianship II 4 Core MUS 325: Advanced Musicianship I 4 30.0 MUS 326: Advanced Musicianship II 4 Music History MUS 313: Music History I 4 Core MUS 314: Music History II 4 Piano Skills Core APMU 243: Piano Skills I APMU 244: Piano Skills II OR Two Semesters of APMU 141 or 241: Applied Piano 4 Performance Studies Core 8 Credits of APMU 221, 231, 241, 251 (4 semesters) 4-6 Credits of APMU 321, 331, 341, 351 (2-3 semesters) 2 Credits of APMU 421, 431, 441, 451 (1 semester) 14-16 Specialization Track Students will choose one of the following tracks to develop a specialization in an area of their choice: Applied Performance Track Choral and Vocal Studies Track Music Composition Track 20-22 TOTAL HOURS REQUIRED: 64 Cognate Field In addition to the major requirements, you must complete 20 credits outside of the music and applied music rubrics that will complement the interdisciplinary nature of your studies.
+Track Applied Performance Track 22 Credits

+Choral and Vocal Studies Track

+Music Composition Track

+TOTAL HOURS REQUIRED: 64 Cognate Field In addition to the major requirements, you must complete 20 credits outside of the music and applied music rubrics that will complement the interdisciplinary nature of your studies.
 These may consist of a minor in a particular field of study, or you may choose 20 credits in consultation with your advisor.
 You will be expected to integrate your cognate field and music in your capstone project.